Reasons to breastfeed

 • You can’t overfeed your baby when breastfeeding.
 Overfeeding your baby, which can happen with bottle feeding, can cause a tummy upset.

 • Breastmilk protects your baby from infections and diseases, both immediately and throughout adulthood.
+Babies who are breastfed have lower blood pressure and lower total cholesterol later in life.
+They are less likely to have childhood diabetes, childhood obesity and heart disease.

 • Breastfeeding lowers your risk of developing illnesses such as breast cancer, postnatal depression and heart disease.